 Chances are, you will touch the end of the needle's point often with your fingers won't be irritated by the point.

 Sharp points work better if the yarn tends to split or when blunt tips just don't slide into the stitches as easily.
 The downfall to sharp points has everything to do with touching the end of points.
 If you tend to rub your fingers over the points the sharpness can be abrasive and bother you.

 You will notice different types of knitting needles.
 Each has its pros and cons based on your project.
 Typically when I think of knitting needles, I think the straight version with a stopper on the one side.

 Straight Needles with Stopper

-The length of the knitting needles judge how many stitches will fit onto the needle.
+The length of the knitting needles judges how many stitches will fit onto the needle.
 You are limited by the needle on how wide your project will be.
-So it’s pretty safe to assume, smaller projects are suitable for this type.
+So it's pretty safe to assume, smaller projects are suitable for this type.

 The longer the needles, the changes of the knitting needles interfering with your body, lap or surrounding knitting can increase.
 The ends can bounce off objects as you manipulate the stitches.
-For me, this is strong interference factor.
+For me, this is a strong interference factor.

 What I just came to realize is that the cord is just a holder for extra stitches.
-I realized in order to make afghans, I have never seen knitting needles that may be up to 8 feet wide.
+I realized to make afghans, I have never seen knitting needles that may be up to 8 feet wide.
 Though it seems obvious to me now, the extra stitches rest on the cord without you having to use impractical length needles.
 This allows you to keep your project contained on your lap without having to take up a lot of space.

 But there is also another advantage.
 The needles are smaller in length.
 Even if you are working on smaller projects, even though the needles are attached by a cord, they are easier to manage generally.